nam20485/ai-providers-db/docs/feature-plan.md

 ## Implementation Steps

-1. **Data Consolidation**
+1. **Data Consolidation** *(Completed – unified dataset shipped November 2025)*
-   - Merge `initialData.json` and `batch2.json` into `provider-data/providers.json` following the new schema.
+   - `provider-data/providers.json` now serves as the canonical dataset; the former `initialData.json` and `batch2.json` sources have been removed from the build.
-   - Deduplicate providers by canonical slug.
-Prefer the entry from `batch2.json` when conflicts arise, but merge in non-empty fields from `initialData.json` to avoid regressions.
-   - When field values differ, prioritize structured data (arrays/objects) over free-form strings and record discrepancies in a temporary migration log for manual review.
-   - Update build script to copy the single file.
-   - Remove legacy files and parsing logic.
+   - During the original migration, the two legacy files were merged into the unified schema with conflict resolution favoring structured fields and canonical slugs.
+   - Update scripts should continue copying only the unified file and keep legacy parsing paths deleted.
    - Generate provider slugs using a deterministic kebab-case transform of the provider name.
 Allow an optional `slugOverride` field in data to handle collisions or non-Latin names.
-   - If a slug cannot be derived or conflicts remain after overrides, block the merge and surface the issue in the migration log rather than silently skipping the provider.
+   - If a slug cannot be derived or conflicts emerge in future imports, block the merge and surface the issue in the migration log rather than silently skipping the provider.

 2. **Type and Loader Updates**
    - Update TypeScript interfaces for the new data shape.